cspray/annotated-container/README.md

 }
 ```

-Now when make `FooWebClient` the strings `"my-client-id"` and `"my-api-secret"` will be passed to the appropriate
+Now when we make `FooWebClient` the strings `"my-client-id"` and `"my-api-secret"` will be passed to the appropriate
 parameters!
 Hardcoded values may be the appropriate way to handle some parameters.
 It probably isn't the correct
 way for this implementation.
 Chances are you won't be able to hardcode these type of values.
 Additionally, if you
-don't-event-look-that-close you can see a security problem with the above code.
+don't-even-look-that-close you can see a security problem with the above code.
 We'll talk about the security flaw
 later but for now let's take a look at how to avoid hard-coding scalar values.
 The library provides an additional
 Attribute for reading a value from an environment variable.